 Paypal, USPS money order, Western Union

 I ship USPS priority and first class within the USA.
-Overseas: registered mail or express at times
+Overseas: registered mail or express.
+At times we require an item to ship FedEx.
+Overseas multipule item orders must get ship quote prior to your purchase.

 Just contact me within: 3 days of delivery